alamine53/myhugowebsite/content/posts/guest-speaker-talk.md

   author = 'Ramzy Al-Amine'
 +++

 The following is a talk I gave to high school students at the Mark Cuban Foundation AI bootcamp.
-It has been edited to fit into a blog form.
-You can watch the zoom [here](https://youtu.be/llUF-HQcioM?si=ABPS_iYe7dfuSQ0l).
+It has been lightly edited to fit into a blog post.
+You can watch the live zoom presentation [here](https://youtu.be/llUF-HQcioM?si=ABPS_iYe7dfuSQ0l).

-The goal of the talk is to convince students that even non-computer-science majors can learn AI, and that the most effective way to do so is by combining it with a hobby or area they are passionate about.
-The first section takes the audience on a personal journey and the second discusses key takeaways they can implement.
+The goal of the talk is to convince students that even non-computer-science majors can learn AI, and that the most effective way to launch a career in AI is by combining it with a hobby or area they are passionate about.

 ## Part A: The backstory